coryodaniel/bonny/guides/migrations.md

 #### Step 3: Additional Printer Columns

 Additional printer columns belong to CRD API versions, not to controllers.
-Therefore, if your controller defined additional printer columns, move those over to the verison you just created.
+Therefore, if your controller defined additional printer columns, move those over to the version you just created.
 Modify `manifest/0` for this purpose.

 ```elixir